EVerest/everest-core/docs/source/explanation/getting-started/get-started-hw.rst

 -  **Using an EVerest-compatible development kit and add the BSP.** This is a great path to start learning about the benefits of EVerest.
-A device including a deployed EVerest image can let you experience charging in a more practical manner than doing software simulation only.
+A device including a deployed EVerest image can let you experience charging in a more practical manner moving beyond software simulation.

 -  **Start with your own hardware.** This is a less out-of-the-box start, but a more direct path to your own system environment.
 We will